wrcstewart/spacetimedrawing/README.md

 save diagram in JSON
 or save as source code file
-beginnings of gui for sections and chapters of book Can also dump SVG of diagrams.
+beginnings of gui for sections and chapters of book the sections and chapters HAVE ONLY ONE or TWO entries (as proof of principle). it is not a finished and populated teaching system

+Can also dump SVG of diagrams.

 I can no longer work on this project which was to be an intro book on SR with interactive diagrams.